fdoxyz/visualcosita/src/content/post/swarm2k.md

 ![Join script output](/img/swarm2k-join.png "Join script output")

 This was so simple and fast it was actually difficult to believe they were actually a part of the swarm.
-Worth noting that my first 20 nodes were created in AWS eu-west-1 (Ireland) and the swarm managers lived in DigitalOcean NYC (one of them).
+Worth noting that my first 20 nodes were created in AWS eu-west-1 (Ireland) and the swarm managers lived in one of the DigitalOcean NYC datacenter regions.

-After creating 100 instances (around US & Europe regions) and joining the swarm I ran a script that executed the following command (based on a suggestion made by a ninja in the chat room):
+After creating 100 instances (using all US & Europe regions) and joining the swarm I ran a script that executed the following command (based on a suggestion made by a ninja in the chat room):

 ```bash
 docker-machine ssh swarm2k-$i                           \